ssimicro/postmodern-syslog/README.md

-# modern syslog - streaming, async, native, uses nan
+# postmodern syslog - streaming, async, native, uses nan

+This is a fork of the strongloop/modern-syslog code base, updated for recent versions of node.
+No API changes have been made.

-This is the only syslog library that:
+This is a syslog library that:

 - Uses native bindings to the libc syslog API.
 - Is async, because the libc APIs can block on localhost IPC under load, but